ablakey/simplepicks/README.md

-# RENAME_ME
+# simplepicks

-A watched pot never boilerplates.
+A very very simple automated game loop.

-Yes, this is just my personal boilerplate for the minimal _comfortable_ configuration.
+Spawn goodies.
+Go and get them and return them to the bin.